Stay informed

 A central role is reserved for the contractor of the works or the subcontractor of the works accepted by him.

-Steven Renette, attorney-partner
+Steven Renette, lawyer-partner

 steven.renette@mploy.be